Water Dispensers

-Water Dispenser - Save energy and time boiling water
+Hot Water Dispenser - Save Energy and Time on Boiling Water

-A water dispenser can provide hot water for your coffee, tea, cocoa, or other drinks and recipes that require hot water.
+A hot water dispenser can provide hot water for your coffee, tea, hot chocolate or any other drinks and recipes that require warm water.

-It is an electric machine that requires power via a power outlet to heat the water.
+It's an electric device that needs a power socket to heat the water.

-The water dispenser is typically more efficient at heating than a regular electric kettle and boiling water in a pot.
+The hot water dispenser is typically more efficient for heating than a regular electric kettle or boiling water in a pot.

-It often takes less than a minute and sometimes just a few seconds to get hot water from a water dispenser, so you don't need to use much electricity to make something hot to drink.
+It usually takes under a minute and sometimes just a few seconds to get hot water from a dispenser, meaning you won't use much power to make something warm to drink.

-13 Things You Should Know About Water Dispensers
+13 Things You Should Know About Hot Water Dispensers

 #1 Water Tank Capacity

-If there are many people who need to use the water dispenser or if you use it several times a day, you may need to pay special attention to the water tank's capacity.
+If many people need to use the hot water dispenser or if you use it several times a day, it’s worth considering the capacity of the water tank.

-Water dispensers can be available with large water tanks of many liters, which are great for offices and work environments, as well as small tanks for home use.
+Hot water dispensers come with large water tanks of several litres, which are great for offices and workplaces, as well as smaller tanks for home use.

 #2 Limescale Filter

-Some water dispensers are also equipped with a filter to remove limescale, so you get even cleaner water for your hot drink.
+Some hot water dispensers are equipped with a filter to remove limescale, giving you cleaner water for your hot drinks.

-Limescale can affect the taste of water and thus influence the taste of your coffee, tea, or other drinks, and the filter can help give you a better taste.
+Limescale can affect the taste of water, and thus the flavour of your coffee, tea or other drinks, and so the filter can help provide a better taste.

 #3 Temperature

-There can be different temperature settings from dispenser to dispenser, but there are often several different temperatures to choose from.
+The temperature settings can vary between dispensers, but there are often several temperature options to choose from.

-On some water dispensers, you can input the exact temperature you want, while on others you have a range of different temperatures to choose from.
+On some hot water dispensers, you can set the precise temperature you want, while others may offer a selection of different temperatures.

 #4 Time

-It doesn't take long to get hot water from a water dispenser; in fact, it usually only takes about 5 seconds before you have hot water in your cup.
+It doesn’t take long to get hot water from a hot water dispenser; in fact, it’s often only around 5 seconds before you have hot water in your cup.

-However, how long it takes also depends on your chosen temperature, as it naturally takes longer to heat water to 100 degrees than it does for water at 75 degrees.
+However, the time it takes also depends on your chosen temperature, as it will take longer to heat water to 100 degrees than to 75 degrees.

-No matter how hot the water needs to be, it is usually only seconds you need to wait before your hot water is ready, so it is much faster than boiling water in a pot or kettle.
+No matter how hot you want the water, you generally only have to wait a few seconds before your hot water is ready, making it much quicker than boiling water in a pot or kettle.

-Some water dispensers offer boiling water in as little as 3 seconds and typically up to about 45 seconds, again depending on how hot the water needs to be.
+Some dispensers can provide boiling water in as little as 3 seconds, with typical times up to around 45 seconds, again depending on how hot you want the water.

 #5 Indicator Light

-The indicator light is a simple small light that is lit when the dispenser is turned on and is off when the dispenser is turned off.
+The indicator light is a simple little lamp that lights up when the dispenser is on and turns off when it’s off.

-You will usually see that the water tanks on the dispensers have liter measurements indicated on the side of the water tank.
+You will usually see that the water tanks on dispensers have a litres marking on the side of the tank.

-This way, you can easily see how much water you fill in or how much water you have left when the water tank is in the dispenser.
+This way, you can easily see how much water you’re filling in or how much you have left when the tank is in the dispenser.

 #7 Programs

-Some water dispensers have preset programs for heating water for tea and coffee, making it easy to just choose the right program for your drink.
+Some hot water dispensers have preset programs for heating water specifically for tea and coffee, making it easy to just select the right program for your drink.

 #8 Child Safety Lock

-On most water dispensers, you will find some form of locking mechanism that functions as a child safety lock.
+Most hot water dispensers include some form of locking mechanism that acts as a child safety lock.

-So if children accidentally turn on the water dispenser, they won't get hot water on them, as the lock is activated.
+This means that if children accidentally turn on the hot water dispenser, they won’t get hot water poured on them, as the lock is engaged.

 #9 Quantity

-You can usually set the amount of water you need, or you can also press a button until you have enough hot water for your cup.
+You can usually set the amount of water you need or simply press a button until you've poured enough hot water into your cup.

-With the quantity setting, it's easy to get hot water for recipes, so you get the exact amount of water you need.
+With the quantity setting, it's easy to get hot water for recipes, so you get the precise amount of water you need.

 #10 Drip Tray

-There will almost always be a drip tray on the water dispenser to prevent spills and extra cleaning.
+There’s generally always a drip tray on hot water dispensers to prevent spills and reduce cleanup.

-The drip tray is located at the bottom of the water dispenser where you place the cup when you need water, so everything that spills drips down into the tray under the cup.
+The drip tray is located at the bottom of the hot water dispenser, right where you place your cup to catch any spills that might occur.

 #11 Water Tank Indicator

-On some water dispensers, there will be a water tank indicator that reveals when the water tank is about to be empty.
+Some hot water dispensers come with a water tank indicator that alerts you when the water tank is running low.

-You often see this light on water dispensers where the water tank is hidden and you cannot easily see that it is empty.
+This light is often found on dispensers where the water tank is hidden, and you can't easily see when it’s empty.

 #12 Design

-Since water dispensers are not yet very widespread, there is not much variation in their designs either.
+As hot water dispensers are still not very common, there isn't much variation in their designs yet.

-They are often made in black, white, or gray plastic with metal components or in stainless steel, either polished or brushed.
+They are usually made of black, white, or grey plastic with metal components, or in stainless steel either shiny or brushed.

 The water tank itself is typically always made of transparent plastic, so you can easily see the water level.